Club News

 News from the Catchment

-Members who fish, or even walk upstream from the Llay road bridge will have noticed a large hill of timber which appearred almost over night on the area known by some, as the 'cabbage patch'!
+Members who fish, or even walk upstream from the Llay road bridge will have noticed a large hill of timber which appeared almost over night on the area known by some, as the 'cabbage patch'!
 This timber is the accumulation of trees, branches and even a fence, pushed and tipped there by the riparian owner after most of it had come from wind debris and the two crack willow trees that had produced a major blockage at Flame Corner.
 Removing both trees from the river and cutting another which had fallen into the field had been done for us some weeks ago by a contractor, most efficiently, and then removed by the farmer so he could plant yet another maize crop, now done and growing well!
 The completion of the major work has been a relief but it has meant additional work for our bank gang and Flame Corner perhaps needs a new name.

 Clubs upstream of us are still struggling to repair banks and remove obstructions, the Wrexham club receiving some help from the Dee Trust and Bradley are waiting to see if their plight can be eased by Wrexham Council lending a hand.